Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 This surprises many people: there is no national law in the UK that sets a limit on the number of chickens you can keep.

-However, that doesn’t mean you can start a farm.
+However, that does not mean you can start a farm.
 Your limit is set by three other, much more important, things:

-1. Council Rules (Nuisance Laws): This is the most important one.
-You can’t cause a “statutory nuisance.”
+Council Rules (Nuisance Laws): This is the most important one.
+You cannot cause a “statutory nuisance.”
 This is a legal term from the Environmental Protection Act 1990.
-It means your chickens can’t cause bad smells, attract pests (like rats), or make unreasonable noise.
-Many councils, like those in East Suffolk or Bassetlaw, have guides that strongly advise against cockerels and link problems directly to over-stocking and poor cleaning.
+It means your chickens cannot cause bad smells, attract pests (like rats), or make unreasonable noise.

-2. Property Deeds (Covenants): Check the deeds to your house (the legal documents you got when you bought it).
+Property Deeds (Covenants): Check the deeds to your house (the legal documents you got when you bought it).
 Some properties, especially newer housing estates, have rules called “restrictive covenants” that ban keeping livestock.
 This is a private rule tied to the house, and it overrules the council.
-Even if the council says it’s fine, a covenant could stop you.
+Even if the council says it is fine, a covenant could stop you.

 For a typical small-to-medium UK back garden, most keepers find that 3 to 6 hens is a happy, manageable number.
-This gives you plenty of eggs (a good hen lays 5-6 a week in her prime) and is easy to keep clean.
+This gives you plenty of eggs (a good hen lays 5 to 6 a week in her prime) and is easy to keep clean.
 Learn more about how many chickens you need for your family size to get the right number of eggs.

-The golden rule is: DO NOT GET A COCKEREL (ROOSTER).
+The Golden Rule: DO NOT GET A COCKEREL (ROOSTER)

 Key Takeaway

 There is no national law on how many chickens you can keep.
 But your “real” limit is set by your council (nuisance laws) and your property deeds.
-For most, a small flock (3-6 hens) is best.
+For most, a small flock (3 to 6 hens) is best.
 And never keep a cockerel in a residential area.

 Can I Keep Chickens in a Council House in the UK?